Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_keyboard/readme.md

 - Jumper J203 must be shorted between PB08 and LED2 (positions 1 and 2).
 - Use "TARGET USB" J200 connector on the board to connect the USB Keyboard to the USB Host.
 A USB Type-A Female to micro-B male cable will be needed to connect the device (This cable is not included in the kit).
 - The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.
 - LED3 indicates a Device Connection.
 (Attached device has been successfully enumerated and configured).
-This LED is also toggled on Keyboard "CapsLock" press event.
+The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.

 ### <a name="config_6"></a> [SAMG55 Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMG55-XPRO)